 When caregivers provide their child with dependable and reliable information about his or her parent’s incarceration, they lay the foundation for developing resilience.
 The disclosure fosters a trusting relationship between the caregiver and child, creating a comfortable environment for the child to ask difficult questions while grieving his or her loss and adjusting to a new reality.

-Children with an incarcerated parent face destabilizing stresses that threaten almost every aspect of their well-being.
 When trusted, supportive adults become crucial anchors who can empower children to:

-manage the shame and stigma associated with parental incarceration;
+Manage the shame and stigma associated with parental incarceration;

-navigate difficult conversations and social situations;
+Navigate difficult conversations and social situations;

-regulate their emotions and impulses;
+Regulate their emotions and impulses;

-and, develop the skills necessary to adapt to the instability.
+and, Develop the skills necessary to adapt to the instability.

 While family members often provide initial anchors of support, other nurturing relationships can include teachers, neighbors, coaches, or other caring adults - including the incarcerated parent.